 In 2003, the Kleinburg-Nashville Heritage Conservation District (KNHCD) Study and Plan was approved.
-The Plan, which includes Nashville, the Kleinburg Core and the adjacent valley system, provides guidance for: 1) the conservation of important historical, architectural, and landscape elements in the District, and; 2) the design of new development and redevelopment, to preserve and enhance the District's heritage character.
+The Plan, which includes Nashville, the Kleinburg Core and the adjacent valley system, provides guidance for: 1) the conservation of important historical, architectural, and landscape elements in the District, and; 2) the design of new development and redevelopment, to preserve and enhance the District's heritage character, which was defined further in the Kleinburg Core Area Policy Review described below.

-Although the rural lands on which the Review is focused are not located within the Heritage Conservation District boundary, the heritage designation plays an important role in understanding the planning context of the surrounding area within the Kleinburg-Nashville Community Plan.
-The KNHCD Plan provides an urban design strategy/framework to guide growth for the surrounding, future development areas that were identified at that time.
-The framework was based on development represented within the KHCD Plan area - a village model - that requires new development to be integrated and compatible with the existing village and to enhance the Heritage District.
-It is expected that a similar approach will be taken for developable lands within the Focused Study Area through a set of urban design policies that establish a framework for urban design guidelines, together with an urban design/streetscape open space master plan at Block Plan stage.
+The Nashville Core Area is located within the KNHCD.
+Although the rural lands on which the Review is partly focused are not located within the Heritage Conservation District boundary, the heritage designation plays an important role in understanding the planning context of the surrounding area within the Kleinburg-Nashville Community Plan.
+The KNHCD Plan requires new development to be integrated and compatible with the existing villages and to enhance the Heritage District.
+It is expected that a similar approach will be taken for developable lands within the Rural Area of the Focused Study Area through a set of land use and urban design policies that establish a development and open space framework.